 2. God is my source, not my husband

-I don’t always understand how much I have put my hope on my husband until my husband disappoints me.
+I don’t always understand how much I have put my hope in my husband until my husband disappoints me.

 Yes we should have healthy expectations in marriage.
-We should set boundaries and know what we expect of one another.
+We should set boundaries and define what to expect of one another.